krishna4257/DataVisualization-Tool/README.md

      - After opening, the project should arrange the data in a proper format (we can do this using pandas Data Frame in python) and it should ask the user to enter the missing data in a particular row or it will consider as zero if the user gave the access.

      - After that, we should give the output as different sources such as proper table format, graphs, averages, and some other better ways depending on our discussion.

+     - User will get options on which data to be visualised and which way to be visualised.